 On the search side of things, we’ve expanded In-market Audiences in both segments as well as markets: as of this month, In-market Audiences are available in open beta for LATAM: Argentina, Brazil, Chile, Colombia, Mexico, Peru, and Venezuela.
 There are also new segments available for both search and audience campaigns in the U.K., Australia, France, Germany and New Zealand markets.
 To see the latest list of In-market Audiences, see In-market audiences: Reach people who are ready to buy.

 Additionally, we have another exciting open beta for audience targeting: Auto-generated remarketing lists!
-If you’re looking for a fast and easy way to get started with remarketing, or if you’re already using remarketing and want to optimize your performance, this beta is for you: Auto-generated remarketing lists are remarketing lists that are automatically created for you, designed to help you re-engage with users in a faster and easier way and boost performance.
+If you’re looking for a fast and easy way to get started with remarketing, or if you’re already using remarketing and want to optimise your performance, this beta is for you: Auto-generated remarketing lists are remarketing lists that are automatically created for you, designed to help you re-engage with users in a faster and easier way and boost performance.

 There are three types of auto-generated remarketing lists.
 You can use one, two, or all three lists together, and along with existing remarketing and audience targeting lists.